 There are three mandatory stages of the process which are:

-• The appraisal process typically involves a combination of self-assessment and feedback from colleagues, patients, and other stakeholders.
+- The process typically involves a combination of self-assessment and feedback from colleagues, patients, and other stakeholders.
 Doctors are required to reflect on their practice, analyse the areas that need modification, and provide evidence of their CPD activities.

 One of the key benefits of the appraisal process is that it provides doctors with an opportunity to receive constructive feedback and support for their professional development.
 This feedback can help doctors pinpoint areas where they are performing well and areas where they need to improve, which ultimately leads to better patient outcomes.